For more info check out the Summer newsletter https://aldha.org/newsletter

 ALDHA has held an annual Gathering ever since, with locations varying from north to south to accommodate our ever-growing membership.

 At the 2000 Gathering in Pipestem, W.Va., Walkin' Jim Stoltz was asked if he would compose a song for ALDHA to help mark the 20th Gathering the following year.
 He readily agreed, then admitted later that it proved to be a lot harder than he thought it would be.
 When he stood up to perform it that next year at the 2001 Gathering in Hanover, N.H., we think he hit it out of the park.

 A few years later, he sat down and recorded it for Weathercarrot's video documentary on the 25th anniversary of ALDHA.
-Click the link below to listen.
-Feel free to download it, too.
 After his untimely passing in 2010, Jim's former wife gave ALDHA the rights to it, and we offer it to you all in hopes that it'll stir fond memories of the Gathering and that you'll always remember Walkin' Jim.

 by Walkin' Jim Stoltz, 2001